SanuliGehara/Todo-List-App/README.md

 # Todo-List-App
-My Todo List is a simple app to keep track of your daily tasks.
-This allows adding and removing todo items.
-Also display the completed tasks.
+My Todo List is a simple app to keep track of your daily tasks allowing you to add and remove todo tasks.
+It also displays the completed tasks.

+## Screenshots